 HITS offers apprenticeship program for aspiring IT professionals

-Michigan Medicine’s recently-launched Service Desk Apprenticeship Program pays entry-level candidates to serve a one-year apprenticeship in front-line technology support, receiving extensive on-the-job training and formal technical coursework at WCC in the process.
-Five new apprentices joined the program earlier this week.
+Michigan Medicine’s Service Desk Apprenticeship Program pays entry-level candidates to serve a one-year apprenticeship in front-line technology support, receiving extensive on-the-job training and formal technical coursework at WCC in the process.

-At the end of the program, apprentices receive a U.S. Department of Labor journeyman’s card, earn a 16-credit Computer Systems Technology certificate from WCC and emerge with a deep knowledge of the IT architecture of a world-renowned medical center.
+At the end of the program, apprentices earn a WCC 16-credit Computer Systems Technology certificate and emerge with a deep knowledge of the IT architecture of a world-renowned medical center.
 The WCC coursework is paid for by the program.

-Lousayni Benson is an apprentice who was recently hired full-time from the program.
-The 29-year-old Detroit native moved back to Michigan after working at an Amazon distribution center in Ohio, where he was exposed to some IT-related work that interested him.
+Lousayni Benson, a former service desk apprentice, was hired by HITS full-time from the program.
+The Detroit native moved back to Michigan after working at an Amazon distribution center in Ohio, where he was exposed to some IT-related work that interested him.

 “I wanted to complete my education, but I also needed a job,” Benson said.
 “When I saw this job placement at Michigan Medicine, it was basically like going back to school and having it paid for.
 Finishing this program was a great accomplishment.”

 HITS will hire about 10 apprentices for its program this year.
 Interested candidates can apply through the U-M Careers website until Sept.
 19.